clarityai-eng/sagemaker-studio-for-teams/README.md

 * I can connect with `ssh` from the command line, but Visual Studio Code complains that it can't find `aws` when I try to connect via the Remote Explorer.

   This is likely to do with how you have set up your shell.
-A simple fix is to maually edit the `~/.ssh/config` file and replace
+A simple fix is to manually edit the `~/.ssh/config` file and replace

   ```bash
     ProxyCommand aws ssm start-session --target %h --document-name AWS-StartSSHSession --parameters portNumber=%p --profile=sagemaker